Pure Land Buddhism: Early period

-The practice of mindfulness of the Buddha was also taught by the very influential figure of Tiāntái Buddhism, Zhìyǐ (538–597).
-His Móhē zhǐguān, teaches the Constantly Walking Samadhi (cháng xíng sānmèi) which is based on the Pratyutpanna Samādhi Sūtra.
+The practice of mindfulness of the Buddha was also taught by the very influential figure of Tiantai Buddhism, Zhiyi (538–597).
+His Mohe Zhiguan teaches the Constantly Walking Samadhi (chángxíng sānmèi 常行三昧) which is based on the Pratyutpanna Samādhi Sūtra.
 This practice entails circumambulating an altar while visualizing a detailed image of Amitabha and sonorously reciting the name Amitabha while also working to realize the empty nature of the visualization.
 This practice was done for ninety days.
+In a similar fashion, the key patriarchs who established the Huayan tradition, Zhiyan, and Fazang, both vowed to be reborn in Amitabha's Pure Land, seeing it as a skillful initial step on the path to Vairocana's Lotus Treasury world.

 The rise in popularity of Pure Land Buddhism may have been due to the popular idea that human beings were becoming incapable of practicing the Buddha Dharma properly since the world was entering into a decadent or latter age of the Dharma.
 According to this view, humans need the help of Amitābha Buddha to reach awakening, since in our time, the classic bodhisattva path is just too difficult.
 Pure land ideas thus gave people hope in a difficult world and made the Buddhist path seem relatively easier than the classic Mahayana bodhisattva path which was held to last for countless aeons (kalpas).
 Another possible reason why this tradition grew in popularity in China was that it addressed an important Chinese concern, the search for immortality (the name of the Buddha Amitayus means "Immeasurable Life").

 According to Charles B. Jones, early Pure Land authors in China discussed and debated three different views on the Pure Land: (1) ordinary people could be born in Sukhāvatī, (2) only advanced bodhisattvas could reach Sukhāvatī, (3) Pure Land practitioners attained whatever kind of land corresponded to the purity of their minds.
 Over time, view 1 won out over the others, so much so that according to Jones, the most essential element of the Pure Land teaching in China is the very idea that non-elite common folk could attain the highest Buddhist goals through simple practices based on Amitabha.
 This movement was widely embraced by ordinary laypersons.
 It received a mixed response from the Chinese Buddhist community at large and led to generations of Pure land writings and apologetics.